puppetlabs/puppet-docs/source/pe/3.2/orchestration_invoke_cli.markdown

 By default, orchestration actions run **simultaneously** on all of the targeted nodes.
 This is fast and powerful, but is sometimes not what you want:

 * Sometimes you want the option to cancel out of an action with control-C before all nodes have run it.
-* Sometimes, like when retrieving inventory data, you want to run a command on just a sample of nodes, and don't need to see the results from everything that matches the filter.
+* Sometimes, like when retrieving inventory data, you want to run a command on just a sample of nodes and don't need to see the results from everything that matches the filter.
 * Certain actions may consume limited capacity on a shared resource (such as the puppet master server), and invoking them on a "thundering herd" of nodes can disrupt that resource.

 In these cases, you can **batch** actions, to run all of the matching nodes in a controlled series, or **limit** them, to run only a subset of the matching nodes.